5 Trends From Paris Fashion Week That Are Already All Over TikTok

 Dresses Over Trousers

 Here with another trend from the Y2K archives: dresses on top of trousers.
-We know you're cringing, but really consider this one – it can be super chic when styled right.
-Isabel Marant's AW22 dress-over-jeans look was the perfect example of this grungy-femme pairing, as was Courrèges's dress over wide-leg trousers set.
-Over on TikTok, you can see @readwritethrift pull off this style with ease and an enviable confidence.
+We know you're cringing but really consider this one – it can be super chic when styled right.
+Isabel Marant's AW22 dress-over-jeans look was the perfect example of this grungy-femme pairing, as was Courrèges' dress-over-wide-leg-trousers set.
+Over on TikTok you can see @readwritethrift pull off this style with ease and an enviable confidence.
 Ready to give it a go?

 @readwritethrift Another ootd video!
 Styling a midi dress over jeans 🤔 #getdressedwithme #dressoverjeans #ChevroletGoodDeedsCupShuffle ♬ original sound - readwritethrift